SafeExamBrowser/seb-server-setup/docs/install-testing.rst

     $ git clone -b v1.1-latest https://github.com/SafeExamBrowser/seb-server-setup.git
     $ cd seb-server-setup/docker/testing/basic/

 3. If some specific configuration is needed, this can be done within this step.
-See:ref:`configuration-label`. for more details on how to configure the services
+See:ref:`configuration-label`. for more details on how to configure the services.
    At least you should check the application-prod.properties file in the spring config directory, if everything is set properly.

 .. note::